Starlovermwah/DiscordEmbeddingFormatter/README.md

 Details
 - GUI
+- Requires API Key
-- Different styles to choose from in the homepage
+- Easy to use

 Crediting
 - Tool pages and style made by SpaghettiMast3r
-- I did the index
+- Starlover did the index